RiseGaming/Takistan-Life-Rules/README.md

 ## ⚖️ Cross-Border Operations

-1. Neither BLUFOR nor OPFOR may be in the territory of the other faction unless one or more of the following conditions are met.
+1. Neither BLUFOR nor OPFOR may cross into the other's territory unless one of these applies.
    - Joint Operations are declared.
    - War is declared.
    - The other faction gives specific permission to cross the border for a limited purpose (unlike Joint Ops which is general freedom).
      - Joint Ops vehicle restrictions still apply in this scenario.
-   - OPFOR OSF are excluded from this rule so long as they have an RP reason, but it is still illegal and they may be engaged by BLUFOR in the North.
+   - OPFOR OSF may cross into the North for RP-driven missions, but the entry remains illegal;
+     BLUFOR may engage or detain on sight, and OSF cannot claim compensation for any losses.
-2. BLUFOR Drones may not be sent across the border without one or more of the same conditions being met.
+2. BLUFOR Drones may not cross the border without one or more of the same conditions being met.
    OPFOR only require an RP reason.
-3. Both sides can engage known **and confirmed** hostiles who are on the other side of the border, so long as they do not cross the border to do so.
+3. Both sides may engage confirmed hostiles across the border without crossing it themselves.
-   - This does not include BLUFOR firing on people leaving the Independent Base who have not expressed hostile action.
+   - This excludes BLUFOR firing on non-hostile players leaving the Independent Base.
    - Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.
    - OPFOR cannot use War Vehicles to fire into the North if Martial Law is not declared unless the hostile poses a threat to your life.

 > [!IMPORTANT]
 > War Vehicles include any vehicle that uses explosive ordnance or an ammo calibre higher than 12.7×99mm NATO.